This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 These dimensions are used to filter or group-by on fields in flow records from Cisco Adaptive Security Appliances (ASA), which run Cisco ASA software to deliver enterprise-class firewall capabilities in a variety of form factors including standalone appliances, blades, and virtual appliances.
 For more context on these dimensions, see the Cisco document ASA NetFlow Implementation Guide.

-Note: Syslog from Cisco ASA is ingested into KDE via Kentik's NetFlow Proxy Agent.
-For further information contact Kentik (see Customer Care).
+Note: Syslog from Cisco ASA is ingested into KDE via the Flow Proxy capability of Kentik's Universal Agent.
+For further information, contact Kentik (see Customer Care).

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Post-NAT Transport Port | The source/destination port identifier in the transport header, as modified by the firewall during network address port translation after the packet traversed the interface. | integer | Src/Dst |